Costs and Aid

 How are these costs determined?

-The costs shown here are estimated expenses based on a student living on or off campus for the 2023-24 academic year.
+The costs shown here are estimated expenses based on a student living on or off campus for the 2025-26 academic year.
+The Board of Trustees is expected to publish 2026-27 costs in late April, at which time this page will be updated.

 For more information on costs, please visit the Cost of Attendance page on the student financial aid website.